dotlang/language/doc/RFE.md

 4. Fix example of polymorphism
 ===

-? - Shall we have a notation for a function that has one input of type `T` and output inferred? to be used with unions. then we can just extend this: `fn(int, Circle)` for a function the accepts these two but doesn't care about their value.
+Y - Shall we have a notation for a function that has one input of type `T` and output inferred? to be used with unions. then we can just extend this: `fn(int, Circle)` for a function the accepts these two but doesn't care about their value.

 ? - modules and versioning
 we can ask user to pin a specific version in their imports if they want deterministic builds